Why Is It So Hard To Count Votes In Florida?

 This equipment probably won’t be running for the 2020 election, which means everyone could do this dance again in two years.

-State laws force a machine recount of votes if the margin between two candidates is very narrow, as is the case in the Senate race.
-If the machine recount shows a very low margin, then votes must be counted by hand per state law.
+State laws force a machine recount of votes if the margin between two candidates is very narrow, as is the case in the senate race.
+If the machine recount shows a very low margin, then votes must be counted by hand, per state law.

 Palm Beach and Broward Counties are strong in Democratic voters, and have large voting populations.
 These counties potentially have the power to sway the rest of the state, which is largely red, toward a Democratic candidate.
-This is why it has now become common for Democrats to argue for votes in these counties to be counted every one, while Republicans argue just as passionately against it.
+This is why it has now become common for Democrats to argue for every one of the votes in these counties to be counted, while Republicans argue just as passionately against it.

-When lawsuits start getting tossed back and forth and election offices are covered up with security because of protesters outside the walls, recounting votes becomes a tricky, tedious process.
+When lawsuits start getting tossed back and forth, and election offices are covered up with security because of protesters outside the walls, recounting votes becomes a tricky, tedious process.

 The votes have been counted and they’ve been re-counted.
 Now, they must be counted again.
-In 5 days, the state of Florida will reach another election deadline.
+In five days, the state of Florida will reach another election deadline.
 Maybe then, they’ll know who won their elections.

 And maybe we’ll all do this again in 2020, too.